kristopolous/mansnip/tests/readme.md

     $ ./tester.py (mansnip args)

 The test file is automatically created
-Then the args get appened to the testlist.txt
+Then the args get appened to the testlist.txt.
+They are stored in JSON to preserve the arglist

 To actually run the tests execute the following: